 Metasploit is a penetration testing platform that enables you to find, exploit, and validate vulnerabilities.
-The platform includes the Metasploit Framework and its commercial counterparts: Metasploit Pro, Express, Community, and Nexpose Ultimate.
+The platform includes the Metasploit Framework and its commercial counterparts, such as Metasploit Pro.

 The Metasploit Framework is the foundation on which the commercial products are built.
 It is an open source project that provides the infrastructure, content, and tools to perform penetration tests and extensive security auditing.
 Thanks to the open source community and Rapid7's own hard working content team, new modules are added on a regular basis, which means that the latest exploit is available to you as soon as it's published.

 There are quite a few resources available online to help you learn how to use the Metasploit Framework; however, we highly recommend that you take a look at the Metasploit Framework Wiki, which is maintained by Rapid7's content team, to ensure that you have the most up to date information available.

 The commercial editions of Metasploit are available to users who prefer to use a web interface to pentest.
 In addition to a web interface, some of the commercial editions provide features that are unavailable in the Metasploit Framework.

 Most of the additional features are targeted towards automating and streamlining common pentest tasks, such as vulnerability validation, social engineering, custom payload generation, and bruteforce attacks.

 If you are command line user, but still want access to the commercial features, don't worry.
 Metasploit Pro includes its very own console, which is very much like msfconsole, except it gives you access to most of the features in Metasploit Pro via command line.

 All features documented are available in Metasploit Pro.
 Certain features may not be available in other editions.
 For a comparison of features available in different editions, check out this handy page that breaks down the features in each edition.